luminaxster/CS211-Spring2024-P2/README.md

 ##### Step 3: isInContext(String kind, SystemWhole[] context)

+To implement this final and private method:

 - Iterate through the `SystemWhole` array provided as `context`.
   - Within each `SystemWhole`, iterate through its `Machines`.
   - Return `true` if any `Machine` matches the specified kind.
 - Return `false` if no match is found.

 ##### Step 4: containsKind(List<SystemWhole> list, String kind)

+To implement this final and private method:

 - Iterate over the provided `list` of `SystemWhole` instances.
   - For each `SystemWhole`, iterate through its `Machines`.